Psychic Book Club Publishing

 but by 1950 paper was again in great supply.

 The next seven years saw additional authors joing Psychic Book Club

 including: Arthur Ford, Horace Leaf, Alfred Russel Wallace,

-Sir William Barrett - even Maurice Barbanell himself rejoined the authorship.
+Sir William Barrett - even Maurice Barbanell himself contributed to the authorship once more.

 Indeed, 1950 to 1957 were prolific years for Psychic Book Club

 and many of those editions can still be found for sale today.

 from 1938 to 1957,

 The final publication to carry the Psychic Book Club name came by accident in 1960.

 Another of Barbanell’s publishing ventures, Spiritualist Press,